chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 </p>
 <br>

-5\.
+&nbsp;&nbsp;&nbsp;&nbsp;5\.
 Keep 'Use lower-level copes ticked'.

-6\.
-In 'Output directory' stay in your current directory (it should be SBC), and in the bottom bar, type in `PCC_group` at the end of the file path.
+&nbsp;&nbsp;&nbsp;&nbsp;6\.
+In 'Output directory' stay in your current directory (SBC), and in the bottom bar, type in `PCC_group` at the end of the file path.

 Don't worry about it being empty, FSL will fill out the file path for us.

-If you click the folder again, it should look similar to this (with your ADF username instead of `axs2210`:
+If you click the folder again, it should look similar to this (with your ADF username instead of `axs2210`):

 <p align="center">
   <img src="../../assets/images/workshop8/functional-connectivity/selection.png" alt="Selection" width="700" height="300">